motion/orbit/plan.md

 * stripe home
 * openfin
-* any advanced tech company internal intranet
+* advanced tech companies' internal intranet
 * rapportive ("inline related info" for any app on your OS)

 short pitch: